Great Northern Railway (Ireland): Buildings

 There are a number of historic buildings built by the GNRI such as Lisburn and Dundalk.
-In 2011, a former GNR Signal Cabin from Bundoran Junction arrived at the Downpatrick and County Down Railway.
+In 2011, a former GNRI Signal Cabin from Bundoran Junction arrived at the Downpatrick and County Down Railway.
 The cabin was installed on the platform at Downpatrick railway station in October 2015, where it is to be restored to working order.
+Other now disused stations are of architectural interest as are the early 20th century concrete structures at the 1910 Tassagh Viaduct and the 1926 Clones Engine House.